amirahosbr/sumbangsaran/README.md

 The interface should reinforce that the human is in control.
 For example, use transparent, editable outputs that can be treated as first drafts rather than final products.
 Integrate user feedback mechanisms (e.g., upvotes, downvotes, or ratings) to refine the AI's suggestions over time.

+> “I want to brainstorm new ideas without being overwhelmed by AI’s suggestions.”

 **How:**

 - Allow users to define the purpose and personality of their AI agents using natural language.
 For instance, a user could task an agent with "market research for a new product launch" and specify a creative or analytical approach.